How to get rid of fleas

-- Treat both your pet and your home, as fleas can survive without a host for many months.
-Visit your vet for advice on the best products.
+- Treat your home as well, fleas can survive without a host for many months

-- Throw away the dustbag from your vacuum after each.
+- Throw away the dust bag from your vacuum after each use

-- Only give your pet flea treatment that has been recommended for them.
-Products suitable for one species may not be suitable for another e.g. some dog flea treatments contain permethrin, an insecticide that is safe for dogs but highly toxic to cats.
+Only give your pet flea treatment that has been recommended for them.
+Products suitable for one species may not be suitable for another.
+Some dog flea treatments contain permethrin, an insecticide that is safe for dogs but highly toxic to cats.

 - Is your pet scratching?

 - Areas of hair loss, bald or sore patches?

 - Spots or scans?

 - Thickened skin in areas (e.g. around ear edges)?